ryantd42/NY-Legislative-Git/2023/S6820B-2023/bill.md

  OFFERED OR SOLD TO CUSTOMERS ON THE SAME  PREMISES.
 PREPACKAGED  FOOD DOES  NOT  INCLUDE  FOOD THAT IS NOT IN PACKAGING OR IS PACKAGED AFTER A CUSTOMER HAS ORDERED.
-  (B) "FOOD ESTABLISHMENT" MEANS ALL GROCERY  STORES,  DELIS,  BAKERIES, SANDWICH  SHOPS, ICE CREAM PARLORS, CAFETERIAS AND FOOD TRUCKS OPERATING WITHIN THE STATE.
+  (B) "FOOD ESTABLISHMENT" MEANS ANY PLACE FOOD IS PREPARED AND INTENDED FOR OFF-PREMISES CONSUMPTION, INCLUDING ALL  DELIS,  BAKERIES,  SANDWICH SHOPS,  ICE  CREAM  PARLORS, CAFETERIAS AND FOOD TRUCKS OPERATING WITHIN THE STATE.
   (C) "MAJOR FOOD ALLERGEN" SHALL HAVE THE SAME MEANING AS SUCH TERM  IS DEFINED IN 21 U.S.C.
 321.
   2. EVERY  FOOD  ESTABLISHMENT SHALL LABEL ALL PREPACKAGED FOOD WITH A